meenakshighosal/contoso-creative-writer/Labs/Instructions/exercise1.md

 - Learn to provision and deploy application resources in Azure using the Azure Developer CLI (azd).

-### Task1: Understanding Azure Developer CLI and the Deployment Workflow
+### Task 1: Understanding Azure Developer CLI and the Deployment Workflow

 In this task, you will gain an understanding of the Azure Developer CLI (azd) and how it facilitates the deployment of cloud resources.
 You'll explore the main.bicep file, the core infrastructure template for your application, and learn about the primary resources it defines, including key parameters, dependencies, and outputs.
 By the end, you'll be familiar with how azd uses this file to automate provisioning, setting the foundation for deploying resources with ease in the next steps.